Fiction – paperback; Faber and Faber; 240 pages; 2009. Free copy for our Book Group courtesy of the publisher.

 The phrase that comes to mind here is “paralysed by choice”.
 Indeed, as the summer drags on, Esther becomes more dejected, lost and depressed, not helped by the absence of her medical student boyfriend who has been sent to a sanatorium to recover from tuberculosis.
 Not that she thinks much of him anyway…

 Before long, Esther is seeing a psychiatrist and admitted to an asylum.
 A string of failed, one might say half-hearted, suicide attempts follow, as does a course of electro-shock treatment.
 It all feels very bleak and depressing…although the ending is relatively upbeat.

-The Bell Jar was Plath’s only novel, because she killed herself a few weeks after it was published in 1963.
+The Bell Jar was Plath’s only novel because she killed herself a few weeks after it was published.
 Obviously, one can’t help wondering how much autobiographical detail fills its pages.
 Sadly, we will never know.

 ‘The Bell Jar’ by Sylvia Plath, first published in 1963, is listed in Peter Boxall’s 1001 Books You Must Read Before You Die, where it claims the novel has become “one of the most notorious depictions of a mental breakdown in American literature”.